alexwailan/Purge/README.md

 # Purge

 ## Introduction
 Once you have identified regions in the chromosome of the reference isolate you will need to remove them as well as non-variant sites in the alignment.
 I would say PURGE THEM!
-Purge.py is simply a script to do this two steps in one.
+Purge.py is simply a script to do these two steps in one.

 ## Usage
 ```